New Hampshire Other

 Riding a snowmobile or wheeled vehicle can be fun and exciting for the whole family.
 Take a class, join a club, and ride responsibly.

 OHRV Safety Instructors: Each year, OHRV Regional Coordinators assist more than 150 volunteer OHRV safety instructors, who in turn educate some 1,000 students in snowmobile, ATV and trail bike safety.
-Regional OHRV Coordinators include Timothy Acerno, Bryan Hadlock, Marie Hixson, Jayson Keane, Craig Mayo and Sue Rugg.
+Regional OHRV Coordinators include Timothy Acerno, Bryan Hadlock, Marie Hixson, and Craig Mayo.